acquia/mc-cs-plugin-custom-objects/README.md

 #### `$ composer run-script coverage`

-Will generate code coverage report
+Will generate code coverage report into the console in the text form as well as more detailed report into `Tests/Coverage` folder where you can see which lines are or aren't covered.
+View the report by pointing your browser to `http://[localmautic.test]/plugins/CustomObjectsBundle/Tests/Coverage/index.html`.

 #### `$ composer run-script phpunit -- --filter CustomFieldTest`